dxps/vertx-playground/hello-microservice-http-client/README.md

-## Client of `hello-microservice-http` service
+## Vert.x > `hello-microservice-http-client`

-This is the client of `hello-microservice-http` service whose project is also part of this playground.
+This is the client of `hello-microservice-http` service, both of them being part of this playground.

 ### About